Skip to content ↓

 Current status

-MIT’s five schools and the college have hired assistant deans for DEI, who have a dotted-line reporting relationship to the ICEO.
+MIT’s five schools and the college have hired assistant deans for DEI, who have a dotted-line reporting relationship to the vice president for equity and inclusion.
 The schools of Engineering, Sloan and Science have also appointed faculty to serve as associate deans focused on issues of DEI.
 And many academic departments have hired diversity officers.
-The ICEO is working with all new DEI staff and leadership to develop this cohort and promote Institute-wide collaboration in academic and administrative units.

 Harassment training